PRESSING PAST PENTECOST: FIFTEEN (EXCERPT OF THE FEASTS OF THE LORD)

 We do not have to be afraid of God’s judgment on our life.
 Daniel tells of three Hebrew men who were thrown into a furnace that had been fired up until it gave off terrific heat.
 When the three emerged from the furnace the only change in them was that their bonds were gone.

 The three saints did not come from the furnace naked, everything of value to them destroyed.
 They came out clothed—not a hair of their heads singed (Daniel 3:19-27).

 They had been bound and thrown into the furnace by heroes of Nebuchadnezzar’s army.
 Because the furnace had been heated excessively, and the warriors had to approach close enough to cast the three Hebrews into the flames, the fierce flames and blistering heat given off by the oven killed Nebuchadnezzar’s men.
 But the saints walked out as though they were going for a stroll in the park.

 No fire can harm the faithful saint who is willing to be taken by the Lord through the fires of judgment.
 We know Christ was present in the furnace because four men were seen walking about in the flames.

 The Lord Jesus never forsakes us no matter how hot the fire gets (Matthew 28:20; Romans 8:38,39; Hebrews 13:5).
-"They that trust in the Lord shall be as mount Zion, that cannot be removed, but abideth forever" (Psalms 125:1).
-"He will not suffer thy foot to be moved: he that keepeth thee will not slumber" (Psalms 121:3).
+“Those who trust in the LORD are like Mount Zion, which cannot be moved, but abides forever” (Psalms 125:1).
+“He will not allow your foot to be moved; he who keeps you will not slumber” (Psalms 121:3).